kora-projects/kora-docs/mkdocs/blog/en/kora-documentation-maturity.md

 It is a benefit of having fewer overlapping abstractions.

-## One Problem — One Recommended Solution Makes Documentation More Complete
+## One Problem — One Recommended Solution Makes Documentation More Complete { #one-problem-one-solution }

 Framework API breadth grows documentation complexity faster than linearly.